biointec/columba/README.md

 }
 ```

-Columba 1.2 was introduced in our newest paper "Automated design of efficient search schemes for lossless approximate pattern matching", submitted to RECOMB 2024.
+Columba 1.2 was introduced in our newest paper "Automated design of efficient search schemes for lossless approximate pattern matching", accepted at RECOMB 2024.

 ```bibtex
 @unpublished{renders2023,